spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 problems above are not unique to async functions.
 The same problems apply to
 generators: async functions merely inherit them.

-However, they also add a new major problem: they destroy the only redeeming quality that generators had.
+However, they also add a new major problem: loss of generality.

 ## Async functions: another step back